 The British Horse Society has in-depth guidance on every route, making you well-prepared before setting off to discover Scotland with your trusty steed.

 As you can see, Scotland is incredibly green.
-Add in eco-friendly accommodation, vegan food or foraging and you could very well return home with a negative carbon footprint!
+If you’re wondering how to reduce carbon footprint in tourism, add in eco-friendly accommodation, vegan food or foraging and you could very well return home with a negative carbon footprint!
 If you’re up for that challenge, check out these Scottish businesses that use carbon off-setting to pull that trick off.
 How green will you go? #RespectProtectEnjoy